 Students in the pre-vet program at Bowling Green State University will want to finish all their pre-vet classes by their junior year so that they can begin applying to veterinary programs before their senior year.
 Like at other schools, the pre-vet program is not a degree, so many students choose to complete a four-year degree in a science field.
 Any degree may be acceptable as long as they have completed the coursework needed for application.
 Students in the pre-vet program will need to take a wide variety of science classes that include biology, genetics, microbiology, organic chemistry, and physics.
 The school’s Pre-Vet Med Association may be of interest to students who want to explore the vet field and career options that could become available.
 The school also has two advisors in the science department to help students through their program at Bowling Green State University and to help prepare them for application to veterinary school.Some of the school’s graduates do go on to attend the veterinary program at Ohio State University’s College of Veterinary Medicine.

 Students can complete the courses for the pre vet program at North Dakota State University in three years, but may want to do a fourth year to obtain an actual science degree.
-Students can then apply for entry to an veterinary program in the U.S., but North Dakota State University does have admission agreements through the Western Interstate Commission on Higher Education with California, Colorado, Iowa, Kansas, Minnesota, Oregon and Washington to help facilitate this process.
-Although pre vet is not an actual degree, all students do receive an advisor to help them through the three-year program, or four, if they choose to complete a bachelor’s degree.
-As well, the school offers a Pre Vet Club, which provides opportunities to hear from guest speakers, watch films, take field trips and overall further explore the veterinary field.
+Students can then apply for entry to an veterinary program in the U.S. The state of North Dakota has admission agreements through the Western Interstate Commission on Higher Education with California, Colorado, Iowa, Kansas, Minnesota, Oregon and Washington for students who are certified by the state as long-time North Dakota residents (said certification depends on the students having grown up and graduated high school in North Dakota) to help facilitate this process.
+Although pre-vet is not an actual degree, all students do receive an advisor to help them through the three-year program, or four, if they choose to complete a bachelor’s degree.
+In addition, the school offers a Pre Vet Club, which provides opportunities to hear from guest speakers, watch films, take field trips and overall further explore the veterinary field.
 The school also has a wide number of private annual scholarships available for pre vet students and its College of Agriculture, Food Systems and Natural Resources offers more than $100,000 in scholarship funding annually to students enrolled in its pre vet program.

 The following criteria were used in compiling this list of 10 top pre-vet programs.
 Not all of the criteria are specific to all programs, but many of the schools did meet most of these guidelines: